 - Staffing (All children with an IEP, at SEN Support, will have access to a TA, LEA support service, or health or social work professionals, focusing on their particular targets).
-TAs will liaise with teachers regarding the child's learning and progress. - Enabling funding to access Lancashire's SEND Traded Team in order to offer support and guidance for children with Specific Learning Difficulties.
+TAs will liaise with teachers regarding the child's learning and progress. - Enabling funding to access Lancashire's SEND Traded Team in order to offer support and guidance for children with Specific Learning Difficulties (full academic year of support for 2021-22). - Allowing funding for the school to work with Bridge Speech and Language Therapy on a weekly basis from September 2021 (previously fortnightly).